Alen Jelen

 Alen Jelen is Slovenian theatre director, radio director, dramaturge, actor in Ljubljana, Slovenia.
 He is born 1970 in Maribor and lives and works in Ljubljana.

-Professional career
+Career

-During the 1995-1999 period, he participated with his acting performances in several pieces staged by Slovenian national theater Drama Maribor (SNG Maribor).
+During the 1995–1999 period, he participated with his acting performances in several pieces staged by Slovenian national theater Drama Maribor (SNG Maribor).
 He was a member of the Drama studio in SNG Maribor.
 After finishing his secondary schooling, he joined the Academy of Theatre, Radio Film and TV (AGRFT) in Ljubljana, from which he graduated in dramaturgy in 2000.
 For five years he worked as a freelancer in the sphere of culture.
 In 2001, he decided to return to the Academy, where he is about to complete his theatre and radio direction studies.
 For his graduation thesis, he has directed the theatre piece Nora Nora by Evald Flisar and radioplay Doctor Faust.
 Dramaturgist and director Alen Jelen is also highly active in The Slovenian Association of Dramatic Artists.
 He is Art Manager in the ŠKUC Theatre, Ljubljana.